(713) 364-4796

 (Image from: CNN)

-It was recently announced that The Campbell Soup Company plans to stir things up by proposing a name change.
-The new proposed name, “The Campbell’s Company,” will be up for shareholders’ approval at the upcoming annual meeting.
-This rebranding aims to highlight the company’s focus on its 16 brands across its meals, beverages, and snacks divisions.
-The company’s subtle change is important to note since it was intentionally framed as a way to preserve the recognition and reputation of their products.
+In a significant move, The Campbell Soup Company plans to propose a name change to “The Campbell’s Company.”
+Shareholders will vote on this change at the upcoming annual meeting.
+This rebranding aims to showcase the company’s focus on its 16 brands across meals, beverages, and snacks.
+The subtle name change highlights the company’s intention to preserve the recognition and reputation of its products.

 Home - Campbell Soup Company